remoorejr/cordova-plugin-media/README.md

 - Files can be recorded and played back using the documents URI:

         var myMedia = new Media("documents://beer.m4a")

-### Windows Quirks

-- Windows devices can use MP3, M4A and WMA formats for recorded audio.
-However in most cases it is not possible to use MP3 for audio recording on _Windows Phone 8.1_ devices, because an MP3 encoder is [not shipped with Windows Phone](https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.mediaproperties.mediaencodingprofile.createmp3.aspx).

-- If a full path is not provided, the recording is placed in the AppData/temp directory.
-This can be accessed via the `File` API using `LocalFileSystem.TEMPORARY` or 'ms-appdata:///temp/<filename>' URI.

-- Any subdirectory specified at record time must already exist.

-### Tizen Quirks

-- Not supported on Tizen devices.

 ## media.startRecordWithCompression (options)